gourlaysama/girouette/README.md

 girouette is written in Rust, so you need a [Rust install] to build it. girouette compiles with Rust 1.48 or newer.

-Building a dynamically-linked girouette (the default) also requires dbus and openssl (`libdbus-1-dev` and `libssl-dev` on Ubuntu, `dbus-devel` and `openssl-devel` on Fedora).
+Building a dynamically-linked girouette (the default) also requires dbus (for geolocalization support) and openssl (`libdbus-1-dev` and `libssl-dev` on Ubuntu, `dbus-devel` and `openssl-devel` on Fedora).

 Build the latest release (0.4.1) from source with: